 Dr. DeJournett is the author of "Brass Secrets", and his articles have appeared in the Instrumentalist, Fanfare, the NFIMA Journal and the NACWPI Journal.
 He has presented his research at professional confereneces throughout the Southeast and in Seattle, Washington.
 His professional associations include Phi Mu Alpha Sinfonia, Kappa Kappa Psi, Omicron Delta Kappa, the Mississippi Bandmaster Association, Music Educators' National Conference, the College Music Society and the College Band Directors' National Association, and has served as state chair for the National Band Association.
 Dr. DeJournett has conducted honor bands and adjudicated concert festivals in Mississippi, Colorado, Texas, North Carolina, West Virginia and Saskatchewan.
 He has earned a reputation as a respected marching band adjudicator having judged numerous contests in Georgia, North Carolina, Colorado, Mississippi and Arkansas and is currently sanctioned by the USSBA.
 Dr. DeJournett is a former member of the Spirit of Atlanta Drum and Bugle Corps and a former member of the Phantom Regiment Drum and Bugle Corps of Rockford/Loves Park, Illinois, and has instructed various drum corps at the Open Class and World Class levels.

-Mr. Randy Dale is in his third year as the Assistant Director of Bands The University of Mississippi.
+Mr. Randy Dale is in his fourth year as the Assistant Director of Bands The University of Mississippi.
 Mr. Dale assists with the marching band, directs the basketball pep bands, directs the UM Concert Band, and is responsible for all on-line communications for the Ole Miss Band.
 Mr. Dale also teaches courses within the music department, including Instrumental Arranging, Percussion Methods, and Fundamentals of Conducting.

 Mr. Dale earned a Bachelor’s degree in music education from The University of Mississippi in 2001.
 He served with the Ole Miss Band as a graduate assistant for one year before becoming the Director of Bands at Southern Baptist Educational Center (SBEC) in Southaven, Mississippi in 2002.
 Mr. Dale continued studying through the University of Mississippi to earn his Master's degree in Music Education in 2005.
 He is a proficient music arranger for Marching and Concert Bands, and arranges for band programs around the state of Mississippi.
 Mr. Dale serves as an adjudicator for marching band competitions and indoor percussion competitions throughout Mississippi, Tennessee, and Arkansas.
 He holds memberships in The College Band Directors National Association, The Music Educators National Conference, The Percussive Arts Society, and The Texas Music Educators Association.